Angel Baby (1995 film)

 Angel Baby is a 1995 Australian drama film written and directed by Michael Rymer and starring John Lynch, Jacqueline McKenzie and Colin Friels.
 The film was produced in 1993–94.
 It is a love story of two people with schizophrenia.

 Premise

-Harry (Lynch) and Kate (McKenzie) meet during therapy and fall passionately in love.
+Harry and Kate meet during therapy and fall passionately in love.
 They believe their love is so strong that it will allow them to go off their medication, and this is where their problems begin.